pinkmoon25/Capstone-project-Website/README.md

 # devHome website

-For this Capstone project, I have built a web-development course website based on [these design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
+A responsive web-development course website based on [these design guidelines](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 ## Built With